RavenSystem/AsusWRT-Merlin/README.md

 This is a service used to check router ports and show their status in WebUI.
 It is useless because under Tools menu you can see ports status, and can be disabled to save RAM.

-To disable it, add this line:
+To disable it, add this line...
 ```shell
 service stop_conn_diag
 ```

-To the end of this file:
+... to the end of this file:
 ```shell
 /jffs/scripts/services-start
 ```